Sund Municipality

-Sund covered the southern third of the island of Store Sotra, west of the city of Bergen.
+Sund Municipality covered the southern third of the island of Sotra, west of the city of Bergen.
 It also included many smaller, surrounding islands.
-Sund was a predominantly rural municipality, with no major settlements, the largest being Hammarsland with approximately 900 inhabitants (in 2013).
+Sund Municipality was a predominantly rural municipality, with no major settlements, the largest being Hammarsland with approximately 900 inhabitants (in 2013).
 Due to the proximity to the city of Bergen, a large proportion of the population commuted to the city to work.